• Skip to main content

 • 1 cup fresh Cilantro washed and chopped

-• 1 tsp Green chilies chopped
+• 1 teaspoon Green chilies chopped

 • 1 tbs Ginger grated